-- 20.1 Institutions shall adhere to the following general requirements in relation to the activities of committees of the board: - a) Agendas and all relevant material for the meeting shall be circulated to all committee members in a timely manner in advance of the meeting; - b) Detailed minutes of all committee meetings shall be prepared recording time of meeting, location held, attendees, all key discussions and decisions; - c) When appointing committee members, the board shall review and satisfy itself as to the relevant expertise, skill of members and their ability to commit appropriate time to the committee; - d) Committee members shall attend committee meetings regularly.
-Where a member is unable to provide sufficient time to attend over the medium to long term, the board shall remove such member from the committee and replace him or her with a member with appropriate availability, experience and expertise; - e) For the committee(s) of which they are a member, directors should attend each committee meeting in person wherever possible.
-However, due to the location of some directors, physical presence may not always be possible, in which case videoconferencing or teleconferencing is permissible; - f) Cross-committee membership by an individual shall be managed by the institution to ensure that no one individual exercises excessive influence or control; - g) Committee membership shall be reviewed by the institution and subject to renewal by the institution with an appropriate frequency.
-The renewal frequency shall consider the balance of experience and independence sought; and - h) Committees shall report regularly to the board and the minutes of all sub-committees shall be circulated to the board in advance of board meetings.
+- 20.1 Institutions shall adhere to the following general requirements in relation to the activities of sub-committees of the board: - a) Agendas and all relevant material for the meeting shall be circulated to all committee members in a timely manner in advance of the meeting; - Detailed minutes of all committee meetings shall be prepared recording time of meeting, location held, attendees, all key discussions and decisions; - c) When appointing committee members, the board shall review and satisfy itself as to the relevant expertise, skill of members and their ability to commit appropriate time to the committee; - d) Committee members shall attend committee meetings regularly.
+Where a member is unable to provide sufficient time to attend over the medium to long term, the board shall remove such member from the committee and replace him or her with a member with appropriate availability, experience and expertise; - e) Directors should attend each sub-committee meeting in person wherever possible.
+However, due to the location of some directors, physical attendance may not always be possible, in which case videoconferencing or teleconferencing is permissible; - f) Cross-committee membership by an individual shall be managed by the institution to ensure that no one individual exercises excessive influence or control;

+- g) Committee membership shall be reviewed by the institution and subject to renewal by the institution with an appropriate frequency.
+The renewal frequency shall consider the balance of experience and independence sought; and - h) Committees shall report regularly to the board and the minutes of all subcommittees shall be circulated to the board in advance of board meetings.